13-year-old dies after fall from hotel balcony, police say - NewsBreak

 “The child fell two stories from the hotel’s fifth floor to the third floor,” the news release said.

-Police said the cause of the fall is under investigation.
+Police said the cause of the fall was under investigation.
 Police released no other information.

 The Graduate Hotel, formerly the Franklin Hotel, opened in August 2020, according to HospitalityNet.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.